 Farmers at the 2019 Montana Summit on Agricultural Finance highlighted the lack of affordable land as one of the main obstacles to their business growth.

 The average age of a Montana farmer or rancher in Montana is approaching 60 years, and that means many farmers and ranchers are working to figure out what they will do with their land, and how they will be able to retire.
-The pressure

 The Montana Budget and Policy Center’s Rental Housing Affordability Map provides some insight into the problems faced by working Montanans who are trapped in the rental market.
-Of particular interest from the Affordability Map is the data that illustrates the number of hours a minimum wage earner must work weekly in order to afford a rental home (counties listed are current TM focus areas):

 Number of Hours at a Minimum Wage Job Necessary to Afford a Rental Home: